When Warmth Isn't Safety: How Soothing Signals Can Keep You Stuck

 Why Warmth Confuses Us

-We are wired to associate certain signals with safety, warmth, emotional openness, vulnerability, calmness, these signals often do indicate a healthy relational process, but not always.
+We are wired to associate certain signals with safety, warmth, emotional openness, vulnerability, and calmness.
+These signals often do indicate a healthy relational process.
+But not always.
 Sometimes, these same signals are used — consciously or unconsciously — to reduce tension without creating change.
 The interaction feels resolved in the moment.
 But the underlying structure of the relationship remains the same.

-This creates a very specific kind of confusion: If they're this caring… why does nothing actually change? or Am I seeing this correctly?
+This creates two specific kinds of confusion.
+The first is: if they're this caring, why does nothing actually change?
+The second is quieter and more corrosive: am I even seeing this correctly?

 The Distinction That Matters